tum-pbs/pbdl-book/physicalloss.md

 $$

-where the $_{\mathbf{x}}$ subscripts denote spatial derivatives with respect to one of the spatial dimensions of higher and higher order (this can of course also include mixed derivatives with respect to different axes).
+where the $_{\mathbf{x}}$ subscripts denote spatial derivatives with respect to one of the spatial dimensions of higher and higher order (this can of course also include mixed derivatives with respect to different axes). \mathbf{u}_t denotes the changes over time.

-In this context, we can approximate the unknown u itself with a neural network.
+In this context, we can approximate the unknown $\mathbf{u}$ itself with a neural network.
 If the approximation, which we call $\tilde{\mathbf{u}}$, is accurate, the PDE should be satisfied naturally.
 In other words, the residual R should be equal to zero:

 $$
   R = \mathbf{u}_t - \mathcal F ( \mathbf{u}_{x}, \mathbf{u}_{xx}, ... \mathbf{u}_{xx...x} ) = 0 .
 $$

-This nicely integrates with the objective for training a neural network: similar to before we can collect sample solutions
+This nicely integrates with the objective for training a neural network: we can train for minimizing this residual in combination with direct loss terms.
+Similar to before, we can make use of sample solutions
 $[x_0,y_0], ...[x_n,y_n]$ for $\mathbf{u}$ with $\mathbf{u}(\mathbf{x})=y$.
 This is typically important, as most practical PDEs we encounter do not have unique solutions unless initial and boundary conditions are specified.
 Hence, if we only consider $R$ we might